AdaCore/spark2014/docs/ug/language_subset.rst

 example when accessing an array element, or doing arithmetic computations.

-When proving a subprogram with |GNATprove|, its precondition is assumed to hold, and its postcondition is proved. |GNATprove| also generate checks to prove that the precondition can never raise a run-time error, whatever the calling context.
+When proving a subprogram with |GNATprove|, its precondition is assumed to hold, and its postcondition is proved. |GNATprove| also generates checks to prove that the precondition can never raise a run-time error, whatever the calling context.
 For example: